Demystifying When Pruning Works via Representation Hierarchies: Multi-Scale Effects of Pruning

 \subsection{Robustness of Probability Subspaces}

-In contrast to generative tasks, which rely on predictions over the entire vocabulary, non-generative multi-choice tasks depend on only a small subset of the vocabulary (e.g., categorical options such as A/B/C/D).
+In contrast to generative tasks, which rely on predictions over the entire vocabulary, non-generative multiple-choice tasks depend on only a small subset of the vocabulary (e.g., categorical options such as A/B/C/D).
 Motivated by this distinction, we shift our analysis to the probability subspace for a more fine-grained examination.

-Given prompts from multi-choice questions, Figure~\ref{fig:local_global} illustrates both the probabilities of the top-predicted tokens and the log-likelihoods of the categorical candidate tokens.
-Notably, these candidate tokens do not appear among the top-probability tokens for most of the cases; instead, they lie in the tail of the distribution, where probability shifts are substantially milder than those observed for the top-ranked tokens.
+For multiple-choice prompts, Figure~\ref{fig:local_global} illustrates both the probabilities of the top-predicted tokens and the log-likelihoods of the categorical candidate tokens.
+Notably, these candidate tokens do not appear among the top-probability tokens in most cases; instead, they lie in the tail of the distribution, where probability shifts are substantially milder than those observed for the top-ranked tokens.
 Therefore, despite the large discrepancies observed in the top-token probabilities, the log-likelihood over the relevant categorical subset exhibits a similar trend and often preserves the same argmax token, which is consistent with the robustness of non-generative tasks under pruning.